 In the CQ path integral \eqref{CQ_path_integral} with the CQ action \eqref{CQ_action}, the gravitational field stochastically behaves due to the presence of the noise kernel $N_{\mu\nu\rho\sigma}$.
-We consider that the noise kernel $N_{\mu\nu\rho\sigma}(x,y)$ given in Eq.~\eqref{Op_Noise} should be chosen to be consistent with the Einstein equation.
-The Einstein equation of the gravitational field takes the form where $\chi_{\mu \nu}$ is the stochastic source satisfying
+We consider that the noise kernel $N_{\mu\nu\rho\sigma}(x,y)$ given in Eq.~\eqref{Op_Noise} should be chosen to be consistent with the Bianchi identities.
+The Einstein equations of the gravitational field takes the form where $\chi_{\mu \nu}$ is the stochastic source satisfying

-In the above Einstein equation, for simplicity, the energy-momentum tensor \eqref{energy_mom_tensor1} is neglected by assuming that the mass $m$ in \eqref{energy_mom_tensor1} is sufficiently small.
+In the above Einstein equations, for simplicity, the energy-momentum tensor \eqref{energy_mom_tensor1} is neglected by assuming that the mass $m$ in \eqref{energy_mom_tensor1} is sufficiently small.
 Eq.\eqref{noise_Einstein_Langevin} is called the \textit{(linearized) Einstein–Langevin equation}.
 We can compute the spacetime divergence of the Einstein-Langevin equation as \footnote{Now, since we consider the linear perturbation in $h_{\mu\nu}$ around the flat spacetime, the covariant derivative coincides with the partial derivative ($\nabla_{\mu}=\partial_{\mu}$).}:

 The left-hand side should be zero because of the Bianchi identity.
 If we only observe the statistical behavior of the gravitational field, the Bianchi identity suggests that the stochastic source $\chi_{\mu \nu}$ follows